-What we planned What we achieved Develop a central database and geospatial framework for condition assessment information and generate a renewal programme from the system that GIS is up to dat asset information, E GIS system and GIS that shows our asse NRC is working well e.
-AssetFinda is the datal lagle are the consultants refers to the Geographic ets as a map.
-The new GIS , and our information is b r Mangawhai Wastewate consultant Eagle to ensure database that holds all our tants we work with for our aphical Information system by GIS shared service with on is being updated, data water, still working on links Complete the data cleansing project to reduce Wastewater CCTV completed in 2019/2020 the number of unknown asset attributes (including asset lives to aid renewal planning) Town Metres CCTV'd since 2018 Approx. metres left to be CCTV'd Dargaville 24,078 8,262 Te Kopuru 2,028 2,578 Mangawhai 0 (Work currently in progress) 49,254 Kaiwaka 1,865 (work currently in progress) 2,421 (completed as of June) Maungaturoto 0 (some done in 2017) 10,042 Maungaturoto, 8km we plan to do 3-4km of w in Dargaville and Manag Kopuru.
+What we planned What we achieved Develop a central database and geospatial framework for condition assessment information and generate a renewal programme from the system Work ongoing with AssetFinda and our consultant Eagle to ensure that GIS is up to date.
+AssetFinda is the database that holds all our asset information, Eagle are the consultants we work with for our GIS system and GIS refers to the Geographical Information system that shows our assets as a map.
+The new GIS shared service with NRC is working well, and our information is being updated, data cleansing project for Mangawhai Wastewater, still working on links between GIS, AssetFinda and MagiQ.
+Complete the data cleansing project to reduce Wastewater CCTV completed in 2019/2020 the number of unknown asset attributes (including asset lives to aid renewal planning) Town Metres CCTV'd since 2018 Approx. metres left to be CCTV'd Dargaville 24,078 8,262 Te Kopuru 2,028 2,578 Mangawhai 0 (Work currently in progress) 49,254 Kaiwaka 1,865 (work currently in progress) 2,421 (completed as of June) Maungaturoto 0 (some done in 2017) 10,042 Maungaturoto, 8km we plan to do 3-4km of w n in Dargaville and Manag Kopuru.
 The remaining Co ars. whai and if feasible